What to Do if Your Cat is Lost

 Resources

-See our No-Kill Rescue Resources handout for rescue groups to contact.
-This is a listing of Twin Cities no-kill rescues.
+See our MN Rescue and Resources list handout for rescue groups to contact.
+This is a listing of Minnesota cat organizations.

 Animal Emergency & Referral Center of MN